 Nestle is moving to using such standards internationally (in some places using other certifications, but always independently verified certifications and always ones where a third party determines the certification criteria) although they’ve still got a fair way to go.
 Since this process started there have been cases of slavery and child labour found on cocoa farms supplying Nestle, but that’s kind-of the point.
 People are looking so the abuses that are occurring are being found out!
 In every case I have come across the numbers of such workers being found are both small and steadily dropping, which is exactly what I would hope such scrutiny would lead to.

 At the same time as I became aware that Nestle was opening themselves to such scrutiny, we also removed Cadbury’s products from our list of fairly traded cocoa products available in New Zealand.
 They had previously had their Dairy Milk bar certified through FairTrade, although none of the rest of their range had ever had independent certification.
 At the beginning of this year they moved to an ‘in house’ certification instead: cocoa life.
-Cocoa life is great in that it is being rolled out across Cadbury’s entire range, but it’d dicey as its in-house.
+Cocoa life is great in that it is being rolled out across Cadbury’s entire range, but it’s dicey as it is in-house.
 They choose the certification criteria and they can change them at any time.
 A third party still checks that the standards are being adhered to, but their alterability makes Cadbury’s approach much less robust than Nestle’s.

 Our impressions are confirmed by Baptist World Aid Australia: in their Stop the Traffick report in 2017 Nestle came out top in terms of child protection and did very well across all human rights indicators.